zopezora/tagent/README.md

 Also option below.

 * extends AbstractModule.
 Easy access to the module variables
-* implements RefreshModuleInterface. instance of this interface,
+* implements RefreshModuleInterface. for action module 'refresh'.

 >Module.php